fiona02/carepulse/README.md

 The Healthcare Platform aims to bridge the gap between patients and healthcare providers, offering a seamless and intuitive interface for managing appointments, accessing medical records, and ensuring timely communication through SMS notifications.

+For the Admin side use 111111 as the passcode

 👉 [Live Demo Here](https://healthcare-carepulse.vercel.app/) 🌐

 ## ⚙️ Tech Stack